 My sister and I were talking the other day about the easiest things to grow in the garden.
 And since everyone is in garden planning/planting mode right now, I thought this would be a timely post 🙂

 Before I get started, let me just say, I live in southern Kansas in planting zone 6b.
 This means that our last frost date is April 15 and our first frost date is October 15.
 I have a pretty long growing season, but I also deal with lots of major heat in the summer!
-It’s been in the mid- to upper nineties here since the beginning of May!
 Usually once July hits we’re looking at 100 degree days until September.
 Our weather is also super volatile.
 We get extreme thunderstorms, (involving straight line winds and hail and the occasional tornado), plus we also get lots of really windy days in July that combined with the heat, create a convection oven scenario that can cook your garden to death.